Andrew Murray (trade unionist)

-Andrew Philip Drummond-Murray (born 3 July 1958), commonly known as Andrew Murray, is a British trade union and Labour Party official and activist.
+Andrew Philip Drummond-Murray, commonly known as Andrew Murray, is a British trade union and Labour Party official and activist.
 Murray was seconded from Unite the Union to Labour headquarters for the 2017 United Kingdom general election, subsequently becoming an adviser to Jeremy Corbyn from 2018 to 2020.

 Born into an aristocratic Scottish family, Murray began his career as a journalist and later became a senior official for various trade unions.
 Murray was chair of the Stop the War Coalition from its formation in 2001 until June 2011 and again from September 2015 to 2016.
 After forty years in the Communist Party of Great Britain (CPGB) and then the Communist Party of Britain, he joined Labour towards the end of 2016.

 Murray is a contributor to the Morning Star and Tribune.

 Biography

 Education and journalism

 Murray was born in 1958 to Peter Drummond-Murray of Mastrick, a stockbroker and banker who was Slains Pursuivant from 1981 to 2009, and The Honourable Barbara Mary Hope, daughter of former Conservative MP and governor of the Madras Presidency in British India from 1940 to 1946 Lord Rankeillour.
 He was educated at Worth School, a Benedictine independent boarding school in Sussex.
 Murray left school at 16 with 4 'O' levels.

 After working as a messenger at Reader's Digest and a copy boy for the International Herald Tribune, he undertook journalism training at the Sussex Express.
 Murray was appointed as a parliamentary lobby correspondent at the age of 19.
 In this post, he "[marched] with a million Leningraders to mark the 60th anniversary of the October Revolution in 1977" and was reportedly the first journalist at the scene when Airey Neave was assassinated in 1979 by the Irish National Liberation Army.
-From 1986 to 1987, he worked for the Soviet Novosti news agency.
-He was also a Morning Star journalist, a publication to which he still contributes.
+He was also a Morning Star journalist, a publication to which he still contributes, and worked for the Soviet RIA Novosti news agency.
+Until 2013, he was an occasional contributor to The Guardian.